 How do you set the best carrier rates?

-- Step 1: Use the tools at Truckstop.com, like rate analysis, to benchmark rates in real-time.
+Step 1: Use tools at Truckstop, like Rate Insights, to benchmark rates in real-time.

-- Step 2: Use a Truckstop.com Load Board designed for freight brokers.
+Step 2: Use the Truckstop Load Board designed for freight brokers.
 Post unlimited loads and compare rates by equipment type, rate trends, and rate levels for more negotiating power.

 As a freight broker, much of what you do will depend on your understanding of freight carriers, the industry terms, and using the best tools to set rates that work for both shippers and carriers.
 Doing those things correctly will help you be a successful and trusted broker who makes the right connections to move freight reliably.

-The resources at Truckstop.com can help you build a better business.
+The resources at Truckstop can help you build a better business.
 Schedule your demo today.